 Low-Fat Cottage Cheese

-If you’re a dairy lover, cottage cheese may be the perfect snack for you.
-It’s a little creamy and it can keep you feeling full for a couple of hours.
+If you’re a dairy lover, cottage cheese may be the perfect snack.
+It’s creamy and can keep you feeling full for a couple of hours.

-Plus, cottage cheese is an amazing source of calcium.
-This is crucial for healthy bone and teeth development.
+Plus, cottage cheese is an amazing source of calcium, which is crucial for healthy bones and teeth.

 Moving on, some versions of this cheese contain probiotics.
-These are good bacteria that’ll maintain your digestive system.
+These are good bacteria that will maintain your digestive system.

-To top it all off, cottage cheese doesn't come with a lot of carbohydrates.
-In fact, a half-cup serving only contains about four to five grams of carbs.
+To top it all off, cottage cheese is low in carbohydrates.
+In fact, a half-cup serving only contains about four to five grams of carbohydrates.

 Yogurt

-If you want a snack that you can eat at your desk, then try out yogurt.
-For starters, it’s easy to pack and transport.
+If you want a snack, you can eat it at your desk, and try yogurt.
+It’s easy to pack and transport.

 Besides that, you can eat it quickly without making a mess.
 Plus, it has countless health benefits.

-First off, it’ll give you protein, vitamins, calcium, and probiotics.
-This means it's a complete snack that’s rich in nutrients.
+First, it provides protein, vitamins, calcium, and probiotics.
+This makes it a complete snack that’s rich in nutrients.

-Not only can it enhance your heart health, but it’s delicious to boot.
+Not only can yogurt enhance your heart health, but it’s also delicious.
 Yogurt is creamy with a tangy aftertaste.

-That makes it a simple way of spicing up your diet without spending hours in the kitchen.
-In addition, you can add fruits on top to give the meal a hint of sweetness.
+That makes it a simple way to spice up your diet without spending hours in the kitchen.
+You can also add fruits to give the meal a hint of sweetness.

 Try sprinkling on a few strawberry or blueberry slices to a cup of yogurt and enjoy your snack.